mga-sphinx/docker-sphinx/README.md

 ![Docker Pulls](https://img.shields.io/docker/pulls/mgasphinx/sphinx-ci)

-Same as sphinx-base, with dedicate tools for CI
+Same as sphinx-base, with dedicate tools for CI (linter only)